innabelaya/test-project/QuickStart.en.md

 To get started with BEM-based project you need to install the latest version of [Node.js](http://nodejs.org/).

-# BEM In Short
+# BEM in short

 BEM is an abbreviation of three entities: a **Block**, an **Element** and a **Modifier**.

 BEM is a [methodology](http://en.bem.info/method/) of web projects development, that allows you to divide an interface into logically independent blocks.
 At the same time BEM contains specific tools for the typical web developers' tasks automatization.
 And finally BEM gives us opportunity to create libraries of web-components for fast and efficient web-development.

-# Starting with a New Project Repository
+# Starting with a new project repository

 The quickest and easiest way to start with your own BEM project is to use an existing template project repository – [project-stub](https://github.com/bem/project-stub).
 It contains the minimal configuration files and folders you will need for quick start from scratch.